Like most people, you probably crave attention, affection, intimacy, and a connection with someone else.

-If you yearn to feel loved, what’s stopping you from going out, connecting with others and feeling the abundant love that surrounds us all?
-If you yearn to feel respected, what’s stopping you from speaking up in your team meeting, commanding the respect of your coworkers, and becoming empowered?
+So we can each examine our yearnings.
+If we yearn to feel loved, what’s stopping us from going out and connecting with others—feeling the abundant love that surrounds us all?
+If we’re yearning for respect, why can’t we speak up in our team meeting, commanding the respect of coworkers?

-When we start to explore these questions, we may find that the biggest obstacle holding us back, is often ourselves.
+When we start to explore these questions about our yearnings, we may discover that the thing that’s really holding us back is ourselves.

-If you catch yourself holding back, ask what’s the worst that could happen?
-So you speak up in a meeting, start up a conversation with a stranger in the elevator, or sign up for an art class—what’s the worst that could come of it?
+So what’s the worst that could happen if we start putting ourselves out there?
+What if we start a conversation with a stranger, stop holding back in a relationship, or sign up for a class?
+What’s the worst that could come of it?

-We urge our students to try living their life as an experiment; to embrace what we call the “assignment way of living.”
-Each day, and each week, students tackle new assignments.
-These might be making as many requests as you feel throughout the day, talking to as many strangers as you encounter, or expressing your likes and dislikes freely.
+We urge our students to try living life as an experiment.
+Each day, see what happens when we experiment with new experiences.
+Realize that the world is a pretty big playground, and we can test out different scenarios.
+We can even try assignments or challenges.
+Our students often try assignments like making as many requests as they can throughout the day, talking to as many strangers as they encounter, or expressing their likes and dislikes with abandon.

-What our students quickly realize is that by putting themselves out there, they stop holding back and start moving forward.
-They start realizing that the world is a huge playground.
-We can test the waters, try different scenarios, and stop living beholden to those beliefs we grew up with.
+Our students quickly realize that by putting themselves out there, they stop holding back and start moving towards the things they really want.
+They realize they can test the waters, try different scenarios, and stop living beholden to the beliefs they grew up with.

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Foundation performative learning programs are integrated into the curriculum at Wright Graduate University.